 - Powered mowers

 Those who develop HAVS may be entitled to workers’ compensation benefits for their injuries.
-For over 40 years, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have helped injured workers, including those with HAVS, obtain the compensation they need and deserve.
+For over 40 years, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have helped injured workers, including those with HAVS, obtain the compensation they need and deserve.

 Symptoms of Hand-Arm Vibration Syndrome

-HAVS is often confused with carpel tunnel syndrome because it causes similar symptoms.
+HAVS is often confused with carpal tunnel syndrome because it causes similar symptoms.
 It is important to recognize the symptoms of HAVS as early as possible to avoid worsening the condition.
 Common symptoms include:

 - Blanching, where the skin turns white

 - General aches and pains in surrounding areas

 If you are experiencing symptoms of HAVS, seek medical attention immediately and consult with an experienced workers’ compensation lawyer.
 You may be entitled to workers’ compensation benefits, including medical care and lost wages.
 It is important to file your claim within the designated time frame, so you do not lose your eligibility to receive benefits.